DmitriyAlergant-T1A/ai-belvedere/README.md

 - Advanced options to edit the thread such as rearranging the messages, changing roles, etc. There was no obvious business use-case, it looked complex, and it did not work with Anthropic models.

 # 🛠️ Docker deployment to Koyeb.com.
-## This serverless platform provides Free Tier plan that is sufficient for this deployment (as of September 2024)
+## As of September 2024, Koyeb.com serverless platform provides Free Tier plan that is sufficient for this deployment
+## Similar free tier are available at Render.com and few other providers - but these will be spinning down the application when it's was not used and will have a significant cold start delay.
+## Koyeb.com free tier appears to have a negligible cold start delay; And the lowerst "Eco Nano" paid instance is just $1.61/month and should have no cold start delay at all

    1. Register on Koyeb.com, free "hobbyist" plan is enough